Sharpay's Fabulous Adventure: Filming

 Principal photography began on May 25, 2010, in Toronto, Canada, and finished on July 6, 2010.

 Release

-The trailer was released in November 2010 and has since been shown on Disney Channel.

-Home media

 The film was released on DVD and Blu-ray on April 19, 2011, in three different format packages: a stand-alone DVD, a 2-disc DVD and Blu-ray combo pack, and a limited edition set which includes the film in DVD, Blu-ray, and digital download, as well as a pink clutch purse.
 The Blu-ray Disc includes bloopers and two featurettes: "Evolution of Sharpay" and "Austin Cam: Austin Butler Student Film."
 It sold 234,000 copies on its first week, debuting at number nine on the DVD sales chart.
 After six weeks of release, it had sold over 400,000 copies and made over $7 million in sales.
-Subscribers to Disney's streaming service Disney+ can also watch the movie at no additional cost.
+Later it was aired as a Disney Channel Original Movie on Disney Channel on May 22, 2011.
+It is available to stream on Disney+.